satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

-While rerunning an entire study’s analysis might not currently be feasible as part of a review, simply exposing code can often help reviewers follow what was done and provides the possibility of reproduce the results in the future.
+While rerunning an entire study’s analysis might not currently be feasible as part of a review, simply exposing code can often help reviewers follow what was done and provides the possibility to reproduce the results in the future.
 In the long run, virtual machines or servers may indeed allow standardization of analysis environments and replication of analyses for every publication.
 Furthermore, including